cimbob/Jenkings/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Sebastien Russell, Jeremy Bolduc, Eric Rosato-Blanchette
+CopyLeft (l) 2016 Sebastien Russell, Jeremy Bolduc, Eric Rosato-Blanchette

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal